Interface TokenRequestHandlerSpi

 Authenticate an end-user.This method is called only when Resource Owner Password Credentials Grant was used.
 Therefore, if you have no mind to support Resource Owner Password Credentials, always return

-.
+null.
 In typical cases, you don't have to support Resource Owner Password Credentials Grant.
 FYI: RFC 6749 says "The authorization server should take special care when enabling this grant type and only allow it when other flows are not viable."Below is an example implementation using Apache Shiro.

 @Override public String authenticateUser(String username, String password) { // Pack the username and password into AuthenticationToken // which Apache Shiro's SecurityManager can accept.
 AuthenticationToken credentials = new UsernamePasswordToken(username, password); try { // Authenticate the resource owner.
 AuthenticationInfo info = SecurityUtils.getSecurityManager().authenticate(credentials); // Get the subject of the authenticated user. return info.getPrincipals().getPrimaryPrincipal().toString(); } catch (AuthenticationException e) { // Not authenticated. return null; } }